nextgis/docs_collector/source/map_tools.rst

 To modify a polygon, tap it.
 It will be outlined in blue and two icons will appear to the right.

-* Top one - editing the shape of the polygon (select an apex with the cursor and drag it).
+* Upper one - editing the shape of the polygon (select an apex with the cursor and drag it).
-* Bottom one - editing the attributes.
+* Lower one - editing the attributes.

 .. figure:: _static/ngcol_polygon_editing_tools_en.png
    :name: ngcol_polygon_editing_tools_pic